-Thus, on 16 October 2019, the Individual Investment Agreement was signed between the Company and the Ministry of Energy of the Republic of Kazakhstan.
+On 16 October 2019, the Individual Investment Agreement was signed between the Company and the Ministry of Energy of the Republic of Kazakhstan.
 In accordance therewith, the individual tariff for service on maintaining the readiness of power capacity for 2020-2026 was set in the amount that would ensure required cash flows for repayment of the outstanding borrowings on time.

-Additionally, based on Decree of the Ministry of Energy of the Republic of Kazakhstan No.313 dated 23 September 2019, the cap electricity tariff was approved in the amount of Tenge 12.02 per 1 kWh, effective from 1 October 2019 for the period up to 2025.
-The cap tariff includes operating expense and interest expense.
+Additionally, based on the Decrees of the Ministry of Energy of the Republic of Kazakhstan No.313 dated 23 September 2019 and No.243 dated 29 June 2020, the cap electricity tariff was approved in the amount of Tenge 12.02 per 1 kWh, effective from 1 October 2019 for the period up to 2025.
+The cap electricity tariff included operating expense and interest expense.